SixArm/mast-cell-help/topics/low-salicylate-diet/index.md

 # Low-salicylate diet

 A low-salicylate diet, sometimes called a low-salicylic acid diet, is a dietary approach that restricts foods and beverages with high levels of salicylates.
 Salicylates are naturally occurring chemicals found in various plants and foods.
-Some individuals may have sensitivity or intolerance to salicylates, which can lead to symptoms such as headaches, skin rashes, digestive issues, and other discomfort.
-As a result, they may choose to follow a low-salicylate diet to reduce their exposure to these compounds.
+In some people, salicylates can cause headaches, skin rashes, digestive issues, and other discomfort.

 * **Foods to choose**: low-salicylate fruits (e.g. pears, papayas, melons), Low-salicylate vegetables (e.g. carrots, sweet potatoes, zucchini), lean proteins (e.g. chicken, turkey, fish), dairy products (if tolerated), grains (e.g. rice, rice noodles, and oatmeal), non-caffeinated beverages (e.g. water, herbal teas), oils, and fats.